 Asus ROG STRIX B660-A GAMING WIFI D4 | LGA1700 | $240 | ATX |

-The primary difference between the B560 and B660 is that the latter features the LGA1700 socket intended for the Intel 12th gen sockets.
+The primary difference between the B560 and B660 is that the latter features the LGA1700 socket intended for the Intel 12th-gen sockets.

-At the moment, the average price of an Intel B660 motherboard is about $190.
+The average price of an Intel B660 motherboard is about $190.

 AMD B550 Motherboard Prices